 - Melt 3/4 using a double boiler, remove from the heat and then add the last 1/4.
 This is an easy way to temper the chocolate.

 - Pour 75% of the chocolate into your mould and then tilt as it drys to try to make an even coating of chocolate.
 Keep the remaining chocolate warm to stay liquid.

-- Blend all the other ingredients together (except the turmeric) until smooth.
+- Blend all the other ingredients for the cashew cream egg centre together (except the turmeric) until smooth.
 Use a small blender jug and shake while blending.

 - Add a few more tablespoons of water if it’s too thick to blend.